By Lambert Strether of Corrente.

 Biden (D)(1): “Joe Biden claims he’s getting ‘beat up because I’m not the socialist’ as Democrats worry his presidential primary campaign will flop in Iowa caucuses” [Daily Mail].
 “Joe Biden claims he’s getting ‘beat up’ in the Democratic presidential primary ‘because I’m not the socialist’ – unlike rival Bernie Sanders.
 The former vice president made his claim at a fundraiser in Florida on Monday night at a time when the socialist label has been thrown around as an insult in the primary process.” • As so often with the fearsome Daily Mail, this is a surprisingly good wrap-up, well worth a read.

 Biden (D)(2): “Joe Biden to attend Seattle fundraiser co-hosted by Amazon general counsel” [Seattle Times].
 “Former Vice President Joe Biden is scheduled to return to Seattle next month for a pair of fundraisers, including one co-hosted by Amazon general counsel David Zapolsky.
 Biden will attend a late-afternoon reception on Nov.
 15 in the Madison Park neighborhood, hosted by Seattle philanthropist Janet Ketcham, with tickets starting at $1,000 and ranging to $2,800, according to an invitation.
 A second fundraiser is set for that evening at the Queen Anne neighborhood home of Zapolsky and his wife, Lynn Hubbard, a community volunteer and a former attorney, with admission set at $2,800 per person, according to an invitation.
 Co-chairs at each fundraising event are expected to raise $25,000.
 Biden’s tapping of financial help from a top Amazon leader comes as his polling and fundraising edges have faded in the Democratic presidential primary.
-It’s also another sign of .” • That’s nice.
+It’s also another sign of increasing political engagement by Amazon and its executives locally and nationally.” • That’s nice.
 I’m starting to admire Biden at this point; he gives zero f*cks.
 And he’s still in the lead!

 Buttigieg (D)(1): “Buttigieg distances himself from his McKinsey consulting days” [Politico].
 “For years, Buttigieg’s stint at McKinsey & Company, the international management consulting firm, formed a key part of his political biography — from selling Hoosiers on his “experience around economics and business” as a green, 28-year-old candidate for Indiana state treasurer to talking earlier this year about the “perspective” he gained as part of the business world.
 But the resume line has faded from Buttigieg’s stump speech amid revelations about McKinsey’s work with authoritarian governments and growing skepticism of large corporations.” • Presumably Mayor Pete has asked McKinsey to release him from his NDA, so we can examine is record?